vitei/pendactive/README.md

 ## Installation

-Copy the entire directory into your httpdocs folder and edit the following file:
+Copy the entire directory into your httpdocs folder and copy the config file:

 ```
-php/config.php
+$ mv php/config-default.php php/config.php
 ```

-You will need to define the following strings:
+You will need to define the following strings in php/config.php:

 ```
 define(CONFIG_DB_NAME,          '');    // database name